-- The Regional Transportation Systems Plan (RTSP) is updated on a fouryear cycle, last adopted in 2011, and scheduled for adoption in May 2015.
-As such, no changes to the RTSP are currently anticipated in the upcoming work program, unless an amendment for a major project is required, or there is a change to the federal planning regulations that requires an RTSP amendment before the next regular update (in 2019).
-Staff will monitor the changes to the planning regulations as part of MAP-21 related to performance based planning and other changes that may be enacted by statute or regulations.
-Staff will also continue to develop the data used as indicators for the goals and objectives of the adopted RTSP. - The SKATS FY 15-FY 20 Transportation Improvement Program (TIP) was adopted in the summer of 2014 and is normally updated every two years.

-The FY 15-FY 20 TIP uses the assumption that federal surface transportation program (STP) funds that are allocated to SKATS may be 30 percent less than current funding levels based on reduced gas-tax revenues for the Highway Trust Fund.
-Staff will monitor developments by Congress and USDOT that may change this expectation and revise the SKATS TIP, as necessary, during 2015-2016.
-Staff will also coordinate with ODOT and local jurisdictions as the next ODOT STIP (FY 18-FY 21) begins its year-long process for first identifying and refining a list of modernization projects and then selecting a final project list for funding (Aug 2015-August 2016).
-Work on the SKATS FY 18-FY 23 TIP will start during March 2016 and end in March 2017 and will utilize a formal application and project selection process for identifying projects to be funded.
+- The Regional Transportation Systems Plan (RTSP) is updated on a four-year cycle and was last adopted on May 26, 2015.
+The next scheduled update of the RTSP will begin calendar year 2018 with an adoption in May 2019.
+As such, no changes to the RTSP are currently anticipated in the upcoming work program unless an amendment for a major project is required; or there is a change to the federal planning regulations that requires an RTSP amendment before the next regular update (due in 2019).
+Staff will monitor the changes to the planning regulations as part of MAP-21 and the reauthorization of the federal surface transportation act related to performance-based planning and other changes that may be enacted by statute or regulations.
+Staff will also continue to develop the data used as indicators for the goals and objectives of the adopted RTSP. - The SKATS FY 15-FY 20 Transportation Improvement Program (TIP) was adopted in the summer of 2014 and normally goes through a complete update every 2-3 years.
+When it was adopted, the FY 15-FY 20 TIP used the assumption that federal surface transportation program (STP) and Transportation Alternative Program (TAP) funds that are allocated to SKATS could be 30 percent less than FY 2014 funding levels (based on reduced gas-tax revenues into the Highway Trust Fund).
+With the passage of the FAST Act in December 2015, funding levels will not be cut to the levels assumed in the FY 15-FY 20 TIP.
+Therefore, staff are coordinating with ODOT and SKATS jurisdictions/agencies on potential adjustments to the FY 15-FY 20 TIP.
+Work on the SKATS FY 18-FY 23 TIP will start in March 2016 and end in March 2017 and will utilize a formal application and project selection process for identifying projects to be funded.
+Staff will also coordinate with ODOT on its FY 18-FY 21 STIP, which is scheduled for adoption in June 2017. - Work continues on the Salem River Crossing Study EIS (Environmental Impact Statement).
+The lead agencies are ODOT and city of Salem.
+A project management team (staff from ODOT, city of Salem, Polk County, and SKATS plus the consultant team headed by CH2M Hill) manage the project; and an Oversight Team (elected officials representing city of